vincentjoy/vincentjoy/README.md

 Currently I am exploring possibilities in the emerging fields of AI and AR/VR, by developing applications in Generative AI and Vision OS, via personal projects.

-✍️ **Technical Writer**: I share my development insights and tutorials on my blog **[Code Joy](https://code-joy.hashnode.dev)** where I write about iOS development, React Native, and software engineering best practices.
+✍️ **Technical Writer**: I share my development insights and tutorials on my blog **[Code Joy](https://code-joy.hashnode.dev)** where I write about IoT, Networking, Programming and AI, through the lens of iOS application development.

 ## 🛠️ Tech Stack